s01042/SimpleWebComponent/README.md

 # Progressive Web Apps

 Building an application that runs on multiple platforms (Windows, Mac, Linux, Android, iOS) can be challenging.
 You just don't have to deal with platform-specific features but you also have to build platform specific packages and deploy them accordingly.
 On the other hand there are all this web experiences that are so familiar to many users nowaday.
 The greatest burden, to build a native GUI for a specific platform, becomes more and more irrelevant.
-The regular use of browser apps and websites has trained most users in some way in using irregular, non platform specific GUI elements and designs.
+The regular use of browser apps and websites has "trained" most users in some way in using irregular, non platform specific GUI elements and designs.
 And browsers becomes better and better.
 I would say, a browser with its Document Object Model is the best platform indepentend GUI library these days.
 It seams naturally to me to combine app technologies with web technologies and this is what Progressive Web App will allow me to do.

 Regarding to my use case my first priority is to be able to use the app totally offline.
 This i can achieve by aggressively caching all the static content of my app locally.
 For that the overall design of the app as an app shell comes in handy.
 Most parts of the app will not change over a long time.
 The complete GUI is static in some way.
 The "moving parts" of the app are my collected data, that i cache locally anyway.

 There are a lot of different caching strategies.
-[The Offline Cookbook](https://web.dev/offline-cookbook/) is a very good source for informations on this topic.
+[The Offline Cookbook](https://web.dev/offline-cookbook/) is a very good resource for informations on this topic.

 ~~I'm wavering between the alternative strategies of [cache only](https://web.dev/offline-cookbook/#cache-only) and [stale-while-revalidate](https://web.dev/offline-cookbook/#stale-while-revalidate).~~ With cache-only i would have to update my service worker to get a "new version" of my app to the device.

 After the first few tries and some debugging, I decided to use a mixed caching strategy.
 I apply [stale-while-revalidate](https://web.dev/offline-cookbook/#stale-while-revalidate) for all the static elements of my app.
-And i use [network only](https://web.dev/offline-cookbook/#network-only) when making RESTful webservice calls beacuse i want live data or no data.
+And i use [network only](https://web.dev/offline-cookbook/#network-only) when making RESTful webservice calls because i want live data or no data.
 In my serviceWorker I use pattern matching on the request url to decide which way to go:

 ```javascript
 if (/\/www.my-service-endpoint.com\/api/.test (requestUrl)) {